kyrosgeorg/kyrosgeorg.github.io/README.md

 Demo site: https://stephsaephan.github.io/leaflet-map-example/

-On this demo i try to create a stylish marker for every time which user click on map.
+In this demo i try to create a stylish marker for every time user click on map.